Meet Dean Deborah Deas

 Deas has been honored with several national awards in the areas of diversity and inclusion, including the 2017 Giving Back Award from INSIGHT Into Diversity magazine, which honors college and university administrators who go above and beyond their everyday leadership duties and give back to their campuses and communities.
 In 2019, the UCR School of Medicine was awarded one of 13 National Institute on Minority Health and Health Disparities Center grants in recognition of the school’s achievements under her leadership.

+In 2024, Deas was named a distinguished life fellow of the American Psychiatric Association.
 In 2022, she was elected to the National Academy of Medicine, which advises the nation on issues of health, healthcare, biomedical sciences, and technology.
 It was just the latest of a variety of accolades and awards that she has received at the national, regional, and local levels, including certificates of recognition from the California State Senate, the California State Assembly, and the County of Riverside (2020), the Woman of Action Award from the Riverside City Council (2020), the National Hispanic Health Foundation Award in Medicine (2019), and the NAACP Riverside Branch #1059 Medicine award (2019).
+In 2023 she received an honorary doctorate of humane letters (LHD) from Western University of Health Sciences.

 Deas is a strong advocate of the accomplishments of women in the fields of medicine and science, with an emphasis on highlighting the important gains toward equality made by women, addressing the systemic obstacles and gaps in compensation and representation that women still face.

-Outside of her leadership duties at UCR, she serves on the Boards of the California Institute for Regenerative Medicine (CIRM), and Research America.
+Outside of her leadership duties at UCR, Deas serves on the boards of the California Institute for Regenerative Medicine (CIRM), Research America, and the California Health Care Foundation (CHCF).
 She is a member of several Association of American Medical Colleges (AAMC) committees and groups, including the Administrative Board of the Council of Deans, the Group on Diversity and Inclusion, the Group on Education Affairs, and the Group on Student Affairs.

 Deas previously served as the interim dean of the College of Medicine and professor of psychiatry at the Medical University of South Carolina (MUSC).
 During her tenure at MUSC, she served as senior associate dean for medical education, chief academic officer, and senior associate dean for diversity and admissions.
 She was the founding director of the Adolescent Substance Abuse Program at the MUSC.